 Vegetable soup is the perfect way to be well on the way to your 5 a day.
-It’s also a great way to use up any vegetables to save them going to waste.
+It’s also a great way to use up any vegetables to save them from going to waste.
 Any basic vegetable soup recipe can be adapted according to what you have available.

 Oh, and it’s also a cunning way to sneak in any vegetables the kids would usually turn their noses up at!
 Just make sure you blend the soup to smooth and they’ll be none the wiser 😉